This guide explains how the Cookie Matching Service enables you to

 Match tag

-The match tag must contain the buyer ID (passed through thegoogle_nid
+The match tag must contain the buyer ID (passed through the

 http://cm.g.doubleclick.net/pixel?google_nid=my_nid https://cm.g.doubleclick.net/pixel?google_nid=my_nid